 Sally Hutchison is a practitioner of sound healing who uses tuning forks to locate and treat disturbances in the biomagnetic field of her patients.
 She says that in addition to freeing oneself of energetic blockages receiving a “sonic massage” allows one to harmonize with the planet’s electromagnetic frequency.

 J. Doe is a pseudonym for anonymous contributions to Healers Magazine.
 The following is the second installation in the five-part memoirs of a brave woman faced with bipolar depression.
-Click here to read part one or click here to read part three.
-What happened after Joe found me isn’t a blur, it’s a void.
-He […]
+Click here to read part one, here to read part three, or click here to read part four.
+What happened after Joe found me isn’t a […]

 Natalia Maximets is a psych blogger.
 Her piece describes the dark side of psychiatry or rather the pharmaceutical companies that fuel it.
 She argues that such businesses put profits before people and that consuming their products is often dangerous.
 She also notes that psychiatrists don’t cure mental disorders.